mattpiccolella/jQueryTalk/README.md

 This document contains a series of several sections, each of which explains a certain feature of jQuery that is valuable in building web applications.

-### Running the Sample Code
+### Running JavaScript code

 Unlike many other programming languages, JavaScript runs in the browser.
 This means that JavaScript code does not need to be compiled, and is instead run through within HTML.

-Therefore, to run the sample code, one must merely open the provided HTML files in her browser of choice (Chrome, Safari, Firefox).
+Therefore, to run the sample code, one must merely open an HTML file, which has JavaScript code attached, in her browser of choice (Chrome, Safari, Firefox).
+We will do this in the second section of the course.

-In addition, one can also
+In addition, one can also type JavaScript code into the JavaScript console, which can be opened from within a browser.
+We will discuss how to do this in the first part of the class.

 ## Table of Contents